avanturation/AppleFluenza/README.md

 > A Discord bot for Apple firmwares.

+## Disclaimer

+This project will be suspended forever due to the shutdown of dpy.

+I respect the decision that Danny made.
+Thank you for your dedication on dpy.

 ## Features

 Siri can provide firmware informations of Apple Devices (iPhone, iPad, iPod .. etc)